astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial3.rst

 the size of the galaxy.
 Obviously this is physically silly, but the calling signature illustrates how to write your more physically realistic model.

-Any method in your ``_mock_generation_calling_sequence`` must accept a ``table`` argument.
+Any method in your ``_mock_generation_calling_sequence`` must accept a ``table`` keyword argument.
 That is because when the `MockFactory` calls your component model methods, it will pass the ``galaxy_table`` that is being built to each of your physics functions via a ``table`` keyword argument.
-The simplest way to handle this is to just have your physics functions accept a single positional argument called ``table``, although we will see in the next tutorial that you can support more full-featured behavior by using the `Python builtin kwargs syntax <http://stackoverflow.com/questions/1769403/understanding-kwargs-in-python>`_.
+The simplest way to handle this in a way that will be compatible with future Halotools updates is to have your physics functions use the Python built-in kwargs mechanism, as demonstrated in the source code above.

 In order for your model's underlying physics to propagate into the properties of the mock galaxy population, your physics function(s) must write